 DEAF/HARD OF HEARING SERVICES

-Service Area Outcome: By participating in the Special Resource Center, students will develop the skills to request and use Deaf or Hard of Hearing services (ASL interpreting, Real-time captioning, Assistive Listening Devices) in a timely, effective and accountable manner.
+By participating in the Special Resource Center, students will develop the skills to request and use Deaf or Hard of Hearing services (ASL interpreting, real-time captioning, and assistive listening devices) in a timely, effective and accountable manner.

 - meetings with instructors or tutors

 Notetakers sit near the Deaf or Hard of Hearing students and take notes in the class.
 The Special Resource Center can help you arrange for notetakers and can provide notetaking materials.

 Real-time captioners sit near the students and transcribe what is stated in the classroom via the use of stenographic equipment.
 Hard copies of notes are available by bringing disks to the Special Resource Center.

 Like hearing students, Deaf and Hard of Hearing students may find community college course work more challenging than high school.
 Any student who foresees having a problem in a class should request support services in the Special Resource Center.
 Those who want to learn to be more successful can consider enrolling in Educational Development 33.
 Opportunities to work with instructional aides in developing skill needed to succeed in college are available.